blacklabel/highcharts-fundamentals/highcharts-api/highcharts/8-separate-axes/README.md

 # highcharts/8-separate-axes

-Create a bar chart with two separate red series on the separate axes, see an image below.
+Create a bar chart with two separate red series on the separate axes.
+For reference, see the image below.

 Remember that: